 But if you take competitiveness of a situation as simply the measure of choice an individual has in a particular domain the result is illuminating.
 To give an obvious example, Das Kapital is basically an extensive study of what happens when there is an uncompetitive labor market, when the vast majority of people lack choice over where they do or do not spend their labor (non-market forms of provisioning ourselves count as choice here).
 By making low-overhead hustling and/or non-market means of provisioning themselves difficult, the state creates a class of people who have no choice but to sell themselves to others.

 These insights reveal just how dishonest conservatives or reactionaries who claim to support markets are.
-Conservatives who favor markets because they force people to work and respect authority can only get what they want by crippling the options of most people.
-Similar dynamics are at play for those who desire decentralized eugenics.
-Both ends can certainly be achieved through markets, but they come at the expense of sacrificing market dynamism on the altar of social stability.
+Conservatives who favor markets because they force people to work and respect authority can only get what they want by crippling the options of most people so they’ll actually submit to hierarchy.
+Similar dynamics are at play for the reactionaries who desire decentralized eugenics.
+In both cases, dynamism must be sacrificed on the altar of social stability.
 Scarcity must be violently imposed on the population so that the desired outcome actually happens.
-For them competition means choice for a minority achieved by limiting choice for the majority.
+For them, competition means choice for a minority achieved by limiting choice for the majority.

 However this tangle is slowly eroding.
 Information abundance, new channels for discourse and the repeated failures of 20th century liberalism over the last two decades have all had their part to play in the discrediting of ideological frameworks.
 The most obvious example of this today is the reorientation we are seeing on the right as adherents, especially the young, are reconsidering the broad framework established during the Cold War.
 Such fracturing is also occurring on the left and will undoubtedly result in similar reorientations.